 26. I Am so Angry, I Could Scream: Helping Children Deal with Anger

-A story that introduces children to the idea that they can learn techniques for releasing anger in healthy ways.
-Young readers are shown how to keep an anger chart to identify the causes of their angry feelings and find positive ways to work through them.
+This children’s story about anger introduces kids to healthy ways to express it.
+In “I Am So Angry, I Could Scream” by Laura Fox, Young readers are shown how to keep an anger chart to identify the causes of their anger and find positive ways to work through these intense emotions.

 Related: Caring for the Earth: 12 Ways to Help Kids Get It